blmoore/md-cv/index.md

 ## Currently

-I'm a second-year energy science and energy PhD student at the University of Tennessee, in partnership with the Fuels, Engines, and Emissions Research Center at Oak Ridge National Lab. //During my PhD I've been working on integrating large volumes of publicly available genomics datasets with chromosome conformation data, exploring the relationships between higher order genome organisation and locus-level chromatin features using machine learning and statistical analysis.
+I'm a second-year energy science and energy PhD student at the University of Tennessee, in partnership with the Fuels, Engines, and Emissions Research Center (FEERC) at Oak Ridge National Lab.
+In this interdisplinary study, I have taken full advantage of developing a project that leverages strong core areas for ORNL to a new opportunity for the lab.
+My primary focus is to develop metallic gradients through additive manufacturing for end-use components to improve vehicle efficiency.
+Through successfully defending a lab SEED proposal and becoming the first of 2 projects sponsored by the Vehicle Technology Office in additive manufacturing, I have assembled a team in each core competency to tackle this issue: additive manufacturing, high temperature materials, and engines.
+To add depth to this area of concentration, I have found great interest in fuel economy analysis, helped in the design of 2 additively manufactured vehicles at the lab, and participate in dynamic neutron imaging of fuel injector sprays.
+I am actively building on programming skills with the R language to introduce statistical methods and web development to help find new ways to collaborate with open science.

 ## Education